lilwindax/Intake_Outtake-VR_Health_Game/README.md

 ![Screenshot 2022-06-28 201733](https://user-images.githubusercontent.com/72056829/176129848-b911394f-f2cb-47d9-a54c-f0d6335b93af.png)

 ## Introduction
-Society's lack of understanding of the immediate link between their food consumption, energy intake, and the associated physical activity necessary to meet the energy expenditure.
+There is a lack of understanding of the immediate link between our food consumption, energy intake, and the associated physical activity necessary to meet the energy expenditure.
 A better understanding between the link will have substantial positive health impacts.
 Our game intends to create a gameplay link between calories consumed and the effect this has on